hbowie/practopian-v3/commonplace-book/The World is a Wonderfully Weird Place.md

 Title:  The World is a Wonderfully Weird Place

-Tags:   Practopian, Reason to Rock, liberty, love, wonder
+Tags:   Reason to Rock, liberty, love, wonder

 Author: Tom Robbins